joxeankoret/pigaios/README.md

 ## Requirements

-This project doesn't require anything but Python, however, there are some 3rd party components that are recommended:
+This project require installing some 3rd party components and others are recommended:

- * CLang Python bindings.
+ * Required: CLang Python bindings.
- * Python Colorama.
+ * Recommended: Python Colorama.

 You can install in Debian based Linux distros the dependencies with the following command: